sirixdb/sirixdb.github.io/rest-api.md

 1. `sudo docker-compose up -d server`

-### SirixDB HTTP-Server setup without Docker/docker-compose
+### SirixDB HTTP-Server Setup Without Docker/docker-compose

 To created a fat-JAR.
 Download our ZIP-file for instance, then